clemEssien/GeneratePDBFiles/README.md

-#requirement python 3.60 or higher
+# Only python 3.60 is supported for now

 # GeneratePDBFiles
 The protein ids are in the GeneratePDBFiles/data directory